ziatdinovmax/gpax/README.md

 # Run MCMC to obtain posterior samples for the GP model parameters
 gp_model.fit(rng_key, X, y)  # X and y are numpy arrays with dimensions (n, d) and (n,)
 ```
 In the [fully Bayesian mode](https://docs.gpytorch.ai/en/v1.5.1/examples/01_Exact_GPs/GP_Regression_Fully_Bayesian.html), we get a pair of predictive mean and covariance for each MCMC sample containing the GP parameters (in this case, the Matern kernel hyperparameters and model noise).
-Hence, a prediction on new inputs with a trained GP model returns the center of the mass of the sampled means (```y_pred```) and samples from the multivariate normal distributions associated with each MCMC sample (```y_sampled```)
+Hence, a prediction on new inputs with a trained GP model returns the center of the mass of the sampled means (```y_pred```) and samples from the multivariate normal distributions associated with MCMC samples (```y_sampled```)
 ```python3
 y_pred, y_sampled = gp_model.predict(rng_key_predict, X_test)
 ```